appirio-tech/topcoder-app/README.md

 ## Contributing

+### Style Guide and Naming Conventions

+In general, follow this [AngularJS style guide](https://github.com/johnpapa/angular-styleguide), which covers JavaScript code style, JavaScript variable naming, and file naming conventions.
+One deviation is in the naming of services, where we follow the same pattern as controllers, e.g. UserService, ProfileService.

 ### Pull Requests

 To contribute to the repository, please create a feature branch off of the dev branch.
 Once you're finished working on the feature, make a pull request to merge it into dev.
 Then, make sure to delete the branch when it's no longer used.